Niels Hoegh Bronnum: Early missionary career

 A year before sailing to Numan, Brønnum and his partners studied the Hausa language in London.
 In 1913, Brønnum set out to travel with Margaret and three other missionaries – a nurse named Dogner Rose and a Mr. and Mrs. Farrant.
 In September they were to sail to Ibi in the Taraba state where the easternmost station of S.U.M was located.
-From there, they were to be joined by another missionary named Dr. Maxwell and travel via the Benue river to the Yola province where they were to find a place to build the Danish mission's first station.
+From there, they were to be joined by another missionary named Dr. Maxwell and travel via the Benue River to the Yola province where they were to find a place to build the Danish mission's first station.

 In a letter dated May 26, 1913, Brønnum mentioned that his wife suffered from malaria and dysentery while on their journey but that she had recovered.
 In June 1913 as they were traveling, Mrs. Brønnum prematurely gave birth to a son and caught malaria again; she died shortly after.
 DBrønnum named the child, Holger, and after having him baptized, had Nurse Rose take the child back to Scotland.
 Brønnum continued to Ibi, the capital of the Muri Province, to observe how the British branch of S.U.M had set up their station.
 He stayed in Ibi and busied himself with medical work while awaiting Dr. Maxwell, who was delayed treating British missionaries.
-As British colonialism consumed a major part of Nigerian culture, Brønnum has to adhere to travel restrictions and regulations.
+As British colonialism consumed a major part of Nigerian culture, Brønnum had to adhere to travel restrictions and regulations.
 In September, he set sail for Numan, one of the only towns in the Yola Province open to Europeans, where he would begin the work of setting up the station.

-Upon arriving in Numan, Brønnum was told to continue to the Yola town to gain permission for entry.
-While their boat was anchored, they were caught in heavy rain fall and the travelers were forced to transfer their belongings and themselves onto small canoes.
+Upon arriving in Numan, Brønnum was told to continue to Yola town to gain permission for entry.
+While their boat was anchored, they were caught in heavy rainfall and the travelers were forced to transfer their belongings and themselves onto small canoes.
 After negotiating with the Resident of Yola, Brønnum was granted permission to temporarily stay in Numan where residency issues would delay him from beginning his missionary work.